 American River Bike Trail

-Another one of the main draws to the site besides the Nimbus Fish Hatchery is the pedestrian path that runs along the river that is part of the American River Bike Trail.
+Another one of the main draws to the site besides the Nimbus Fish Hatchery is the pedestrian path that runs along the river part of the American River Bike Trail.

-This magnificent trail runs approximately 30 miles from Old Sacramento to Lake Folsom and offers hikers, walkers, joggers, and bikers, a safe and serene environment to enjoy their outdoor activities in the company of lively squirrels and birds shaded in a variety of trees, flowers, and foliage.
+This magnificent trail runs approximately 30 miles from Old Sacramento to Lake Folsom.
+It offers hikers, walkers, joggers, and bikers, a safe and serene environment to enjoy their outdoor activities in the company of lively squirrels and birds shaded in a variety of trees, flowers, and foliage.

 The path runs through several other park areas, offering users an abundance of water fountains and restroom facilities along the way.

-Other stops are Sacramento State University, Discovery Park and Lake Natoma, home to the Sacramento State Aquatic Center.
+Sacramento State University, Discovery Park, and Lake Natoma, among other stops, are home to the Sacramento State Aquatic Center.

 Here adventurers can rent kayaks to explore secret tunnels and paths throughout the lake while navigating their way through shallow swampy areas where you can see fish swimming nearby.
 There are also many spots the length of the trail where anglers can drop their lines.

 While the Nimbus Fish Hatchery offers an extraordinary view into the unique world of salmon and steelhead trout, a stroll down the American River Bike Trail completes your visit.

-If you happen to visit in mid-October, the hatchery hosts the annual American River Salmon Festival, which offers music, art, food, and recreation with an emphasis on providing education on the life of the Pacific Salmon.
+If you happen to visit in mid-October, the hatchery hosts the annual American River Salmon Festival, which offers music, art, food, and recreation, emphasizing education on the life of the Pacific Salmon.

 Where is Nimbus Fish Hatchery

 The Nimbus Fish Hatchery Visitor Center is open daily, 10:00 am-3:00 pm.
 Raceways and outdoor areas open daily, 7:30 am-3:00 pm.
 Access to the river and river trail is open daily from sunrise to sunset.

 To get to the fish hatchery at 2001 Nimbus Rd, Gold River, CA 95670, take Highway 50 to the Hazel Avenue exit and head north for about a half-mile.
 Both the hatchery and free parking lot can be accessed off of Nimbus Road.